Laiacs/CV/README.md

 **07/2016 - 06/2023 :: Team Manager at EGM Studio**
 Responsible for leading a team of over 20 people at the creative studio specializing in CGI & post-production.
 Tasks included budgeting, recruiting personnel, and managing/monitoring projects.

-**03/2012 - 05/2016 :: SEAT & CUPRA’s Car Configurator Project Manager at EGM Studio**
+**2012 - 2016 :: SEAT & CUPRA’s Car Configurator Project Manager at EGM Studio**
 Managed the production of the Car Configurator project for SEAT’s website, performing CGI and post-production tasks.

-**06/2007 - 03/2012 :: Postproduction & CG Artist at EGM Studio**
+**2007 - 2012 :: Postproduction & CG Artist at EGM Studio**
 For a variety of studio clients, ranging from CUPRA & SEAT to Rosa Clará.

-**09/2004 - 06/2007 :: Postproduction Artist at Francesc Arnó Studio**
+**2004 - 2007 :: Postproduction Artist at Francesc Arnó Studio**
 Specializing in advertising photography for fashion and products.

 ## Projects

 **Apartment Price Optimization in Madrid:** Spatial data analysis and zone categorization based on price density and variability.
-**Happiness Levels Comparison Across Countries:** Exploratory visualization project using World Happiness Report data.
+**Life Expectancy Comparison Across Countries:** Exploratory visualization project using World Happiness Report data.
 **Impact of the Educational System on Skill Development:** Longitudinal analysis of educational and labor datasets.